K-Wu/pytorch-direct_dgl/README.md

 make -j4
 ```
 Note that pip will automatically match the latest `scipy`, which needs Python version >= 3.9.
-If using python 3.8, we need to install lower `scipy`, for example,
+If using python 3.8, we need to install lower version of `scipy`.
+For example,`pip install scipy==1.7.0`

+After that, we install the dgl
 ```
-pip install scipy==1.7.0
 cd ../python
 python setup.py install
 ```